webpack/webpack.js.org/src/content/api/cli.md

 ### Core Flags

-Starting CLI v4 and webpack v5, CLI imports the entire configuration schema from webpack core to alow tuning almost every property from the command line.
+Starting CLI v4 and webpack v5, CLI imports the entire configuration schema from webpack core to allow tuning almost every configuration option from the command line.

 __Here's the list of all the core flags supported by webpack v5 with CLI v4 - [link](https://github.com/webpack/webpack-cli/tree/next/packages/webpack-cli#webpack-5)__